 I have heard so much about Loving Hut from many vegan friends, even from those overseas as the brand has over 200 stores worldwide.
 (For those unfamiliar, the difference between a vegan and a vegetarian is that vegans do not take animal products including dairy and eggs.)

-Loving Hut in Joo Chiat has also joined the Health Promotion Board’s (HPB) Healthier Dining Programme for both its restaurant and catering arm, aiming to encourage customers like us to consume food with lower calorie and go for healthier options when dining out.
+Loving Hut in Joo Chiat has joined the Health Promotion Board’s (HPB) Healthier Dining Programme for both its restaurant and catering arm, aiming to encourage customers like us to consume food with lower calorie and go for healthier options when dining out.

 For a restaurant that focuses on 100% plant-based ingredients, the menu is surprisingly extensive – from the local favourite of Nyonya Laksa (462 kcal), Saigon Noodle Soup (353 kcal), Taiwanese style Three Cup Chicken with Organic Brown Rice (471 kcal), Vegan Lasagne (417 kcal), Aglio Olio (448 kcal) to Portobello Burger (500 kcal).